Petermwansa/wild-data/frontend/README.md

 API Call: React makes an API request to Django’s /api/scrape/ endpoint.

-Web Scraping: Django uses requests + BeautifulSoup to scrape data.
+Web Scraping: Django scrapes the data from the wildberries website

-Store Data: Scraped data is saved to the database.

-Return Data: Data is returned via API to the frontend and rendered as a list/grid.
+Returns Data: Data is returned via API endpoint to the frontend and rendered as a table.